Pennsylvania House of Representatives, District 89

 The 89th Pennsylvania House of Representatives District is located in South Central Pennsylvania and has been represented by Rob Kauffman since 2005.

+In the Commonwealth's 2024 State Legislative election, Kauffman won re-election against the Democratic nominee, 22-year-old Walmart employee Noah Kreischer.

 District profile

 The 89th District is located in Franklin County and includes the following areas: